Vinaypaliwal1/curly-funicular/Index.md

 ---
-property manager: Vinay Paliwal
+Name: Vinay
 ---

 # Introduction

-This document describes how the {{page.property manager}} can have the access to create and modify the Amenity Reservations with our **My 350 portal**.
+This document describes how the property manager can have the access to create and modify the Amenity Reservations with our **My 350 portal**.

 > My 350 is a collaborative community portal which is manages by _Rise Buildings_.
 My